 At the bottom your current position is shown (6).
 Share it with a log tap.

 The number (7) shows the accuracy of your gps in meters.
-A red background indicates that the accuracy is seen as not quite good enough for navigation.
+A red background indicates that the accuracy is regarded as not quite good enough for navigation.

 Map tiles are loaded when displayed and then kept on your device for four weeks.
 Currently a bulk download of large areas for offline use is not possible due to licence restrictions.

 Open the route - settings via the action - bar menu or by long tapping at one of the navigation displays.